KristanLaimon/Haskell-Binary-Tree/README.md

 - Search
 - Deletion

-> Well, that's it! 🦊

 ## Licence

 MIT License

-Copyright (c) 2025 KristanLaimon
+Copyright (c) 2025 KristanLaimon, Machaca, Andryk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal